-As part of the process for updating the 2012 plan, the hazard mitigation update committee conducted a new Hazard Identification and Risk Assessment (HIRA) to see whether the community would keep the same priorities.
+As part of the process for updating the 2012 plan, the hazard mitigation update committee conducted a new hazard inventory and risk assessment (HIRA) to see whether the community holds the same concerns.

 The results of that assessment indicated that the highest hazard vulnerabilities are: Flash Flood, Landslide/Rockslide, and Earthquake which scored as State-wide priorities.
 The next lower scoring vulnerabilities are listed as High Priority and include Wildfire, Invasive Species, HazMat Spill, and Structure Fire.
-With the exception of Invasives which were not evaluated in 2010, the two HIRAs, 8 years apart, are nearly identical in highlighting risk.
-For in depth evaluation of the community's hazards, only the 7 most vulnerable hazards from the 2017 analysis were used.
+For in depth evaluation of the community's hazards, only these 7 most vulnerable were used.
 The remaining 13 hazards assessed (see Town of Bristol Risk Assessment) were considered by the committee members to be either low or moderate priority requiring minimal community investment.